txt/se17/doc/50effort.md

 #### Example Effort Data

-The is the very famous Albrecht[^albrecht] data set.
+The is the very famous Albrecht data set.

-[^albrecht]: A. Albrecht and J. Gaffney, "Software Function, Source Lines of Code, and Development
+- A. Albrecht and J. Gaffney, "Software
+Function, Source Lines of Code, and Development
 Effort Prediction: A Software Science Validation", IEEE Transactions on Software Engineering